oberon-lang/oberon-lang.github.io/README.md

 ## Implementation

-A compiler is available which generates LuaJIT bytecode; CLI and LLVM backends are in preparation.
+A compiler is available which generates CLI/ECMA-335 bytecode and C99 source code.
 There is also an IDE with semantic navigation, and source and bytecode level debugger (see [screenshot](http://software.rochus-keller.ch/obxide_0.7.13.png)).

 - [Source code (Github)](https://github.com/rochus-keller/Oberon)
 - [Windows version (unpack and run)](http://software.rochus-keller.ch/OberonIDE_win32.zip)